WARPAINTMedia/raspberry-pi-setup/README.md

 If you are running through a few routers or something like that, the base IP (192.168.1.XXX) may be different.
 If this doesn't make sense, [find you local IP first](http://lifehacker.com/5833108/how-to-find-your-local-and-external-ip-address), then use the first 3 sections of that.

 This will return an IP that we can use to connect to the Pi.
-I am *going to pretend* that an IP of **192.168.1.105** was returned.

 ##### Nothing Is Returned